Washington County Schools debuts Tennessee’s first all-electric school bus

 JONESBOROUGH, Tenn.
-(WJHL) — The Washington County, Tennessee school system unveiled a brand new addition Thursday that is already making history on the roadways.
+(WJHL) The Washington County Tennessee school system unveiled a brand new addition Thursday, June 3 that is already making history on the roadways.

-The new school bus is completely electric, quiet and can travel around 120 miles on a single charge.
+The bus is completely electric, silent and can travel around 120 miles on a single charge.

 Washington County students will be the first in Tennessee to ride an all-electric school bus.